Proving lost profits damages when employment is at-will presents a “causation conundrum”

 Let’s say the bad conduct is soliciting a key employee to join a competitor, and the damage is the loss of sales the key employee would have made for the company if she had not been solicited.
 The problem for the plaintiff is obvious: if the key employee is an at-will employee, she could have left the company at any time regardless of whether she was solicited.
 How do you quantify the amount of lost profits caused by the wrongful solicitation?

-That, in simplified form, is the problem confronting the Texas Supreme Court in Horizon Health v.
+That, in simplified form, was the problem confronting the Texas Supreme Court in Horizon Health v.
 Acadia Healthcare.
 I call this the Causation Conundrum for departing-employee cases.

 Facts of Horizon v.
 Acadia: the distilled version